nkoutroumanis/Weather-Integrator/README.md

 How can I see the available weather attributes of a GRIB file so as to choose what information to integrate?
 -
 +++

+Case of storing and accessing GRIB files on HDFS
+-
++++

 Getting started
 -